Raim1s/NipapPrefixesForJuniper/README.md

 # NipapPrefixesForJuniper
-A set of Python scripts to integrate Nipap IP management software with Juniper switches
+A set of Python scripts to integrate Nipap IP management software with Juniper switches in order to set ACLs on the Juniper's interfaces